 Downloaded episodes are stored in a /Library/Cache folder in this folder, and they have names such as 980B42A0-3BE7-49C0-B0BF-FD5CA3319F45.mp3.
 You won’t see their artwork, so there’s no way you can tell what they are by looking at the files.

-When you upgrade to Catalina, any podcast files in your iTunes library will be moved to your home folder.
+When you upgrade, any podcast files in your iTunes library will be moved to your home folder.
 If you have a large podcast library, bear this in mind.
 Note that you cannot add podcast files you already have to the Podcasts app; you can only download them from within the app itself.

 If you do have a large library of podcasts, you will need to create an alias to this folder which you can put on an external drive.